 O Pindo

 Visiting the beach

-If you want to try out the beach, there is a small car park as you enter the town and there O Pindo are some shower facilities by the beaches edge.
+If you want to try out the beach, there is a small car park as you enter the town and there O Pindo are some shower facilities by the beach's edge.
+Cafes and a couple of bars are within walking distance and the beach is normally very quiet, even in Spain's main holiday month of August.

 If you like the idea of spending a day beach hopping, O Pindo is also nicely positioned close to some other great beaches including San Fransisco, which can get very busy, and the massive but relatively quiet Carnota.

-Above and below, two more views of la playa de O Pindo and (if you can spot it below) the lighthouse out to sea.
+Above and below, two more views of la playa de O Pindo, helped by the hot and sunny weather.

+O Pindo